-Adobe Drive 4.2 and Adobe Drive 4.2 SDK include startup scripts that configure the Adobe Bridge UI.
-If you start Adobe Bridge and do not see the Adobe Drive 4.2 commands in the Tools menu or Inspector panel, it likely that the startup scripts have not run.
+The Adobe Drive 5 SDK includes startup scripts that configure the Adobe Bridge UI.
+If you start Adobe Bridge and do not see the Adobe Drive 5 commands in the Tools menu or Inspector panel, it is likely that the startup scripts have not run.
 You can use the Preferences dialog to select them:

-- 1. Connect to a DAM server using the Adobe Drive 4.2 Connect UI. - In Adobe Bridge, choose Edit > Preferences (in Windows) or Adobe Bridge CS6 > Preferences (in Mac OS), and select Startup Scripts. - 3.
+- 1. Connect to a AEM Assets server using the Adobe Drive 5 Connect UI. - In Adobe Bridge, choose Edit > Preferences (in Windows) or Adobe Bridge > Preferences (in Mac OS), and select Startup Scripts. - 3.
 Select both Adobe Drive and Adobe Drive SDK, then click OK. - 4.
 Restart Adobe Bridge.